jkrosby51/Basic_Onshape_Cad/Caster_README.md

 **Tire**

-  This part was simple but it also introduced the revolve feature as well as the symmetry feature.
+  I didn't learn anything new while making this part.

 **Wheel**

   This part took more time to make as it introduced multiple new features as well as utilized features we already learned.
-While making this part I learned that Onshape   lets you choose parts of sketches when extruding, how to use circular patterns, and changing the viewing style to help efficiency.
-I also made this in the same part studio as the tire and had to make sure they fit together.
-While working on the wheel I supressed the features and sketches that made the tire so that it wouldn't be in the way.
+While making this part I learned that Onshape   lets you choose parts of sketches when extruding.

+**Overall*

+  So far I like Onshape more than Solidworks because it's online nature is more convenient and some of the other convenience features such as extruding parts of sketches.